 Cultural Humility: Why It’s a Healthcare Best Practice

-If you read this blog on a regular basis, you’ve heard of cultural competence – being able to work knowledgeably and respectfully with people across different cultures.
+If you read this blog on a regular basis, you’ve heard of cultural competency – being able to work knowledgeably and respectfully with people across different cultures.
 To many healthcare professionals, it seems logical that learning about a culture will help them build closer patient relationships and make smarter care decisions.
 And there’s no doubt that information is a good thing.
 But these days, providers who care for underserved populations are emphasizing another key to great patient care – cultural humility.

 Cultural humility can help us sidestep a few pitfalls when caring for patients from communities or backgrounds different from our own.
 One of those pitfalls: the tendency of implicit bias to masquerade as knowledge.
 Stereotypes can feel like an easy way to explain someone’s condition; assumptions provide a shortcut to a false sense of understanding.
 And while there’s a lot of great cultural competence training out there, it’s important to recognize that we can never know as much about a community or region as the people who grew up there do.